lhoffl/cleanfb/README.md

 # Cleanfb

 Cleanfb is a tool that cleans a filebucket on a Puppet server by backing up files to a saved directory.
-This tool intended to be used alongside a Ruby script, capture_config, that captures the configuration of a machine and checks it against copies sent to a Puppet server.
+This tool is intended to be used alongside a Ruby script, capture_config, that captures the configuration of a machine and checks it against copies sent to a Puppet server.

 If a configuration is removed from the Puppet node, a new copy is automatically retrieved from the Puppet server's filebucket.